binzailani3136/crudl-example-express/README.md

 },
 ```

-In order to validate the complete form, you define a function validate with the changeView or addView:
+In order to validate the complete form, you define a function _validate_ with the _changeView_ or _addView_:

 ```javascript
 var changeView = {